pablop16n/web-docs-scorer/README.md

 ## Computing the _penalty_score_

-processed with: `crawled_text_qualifier.custom_mean()`
+[MBG] Consider changing the name from "penalty score" to "booster", since it is actually multiplied by the first score instead of substracted from it (I got confused by the name)

-The subscores used to compute the **_penalty_score_** are: _urls_score_, _numbers_score_, _punctuation_score_, _bad_chars_score_ and _repeated_score_.
+The _penalty_score_  is obtained with `crawled_text_qualifier.custom_mean()` .
+The subscores used to compute the **_penalty_score_** are those that represent the negative aspects of the document:

-These subscores represent negative aspects of the document content.
-They range on a scale from 0 to 1, where 1 means that no penalization should be applied.
-Bellow 1, 0.8 will have an important effect in the final score and less than 0.5 will penalize it severely.
-A 0 value in any of these scores thus means that the resulting value will be 0 in any case.
+  *  _urls_score_
+  * _numbers_score_
+  * _punctuation_score_
+  * _bad_chars_score_
+  * _repeated_score_

+The _penalty_score_ ranges on a scale from 0 (the document is severely penalized and gets a final quality score of 0) to 1 (no penalization is applied).

-To compute the _penalty_score_, the two lowest values from the above mentioned subsscores are multiplied by the average of the rest of values:
+To compute the _penalty_score_, the two lowest values from the aforementioned subsscores are multiplied by the average of the rest of values:

-`first_minor_value * second_minor_value * average(other_values)`
+`first_lowest_value * second_lowest_value * average(other_values)`

-We prefer this solution to a simple average because the aim of these scores is to advertise about documents that stand out of the desidered ratios.
-A classical average would overshadow low values, which are the most precious to our goal, and a simple multiplication of all scores would make it hard to work with more than 4 or 5 penalty variables.
+We prefer this solution to a simple average because the aim of these scores is to warn about documents that stand out of the desired ratios: a simple average would overshadow low values (which are the most valuable to our goal), while a simple multiplication of all scores would make it hard to work with more than 4 or 5 penalty variables.

 ## Computing subscores